 Growth Habits In the garden it grows 2-5' tall and can become 2' wide.

 Fragrance Everyone agrees that the fragrance is "heavenly".
 It is considered to be;very sweet, slightly spicy, and strong.

 If you have one growing in the garden, you will smell it as you approach, and in the vase, it will perfume the entire room.

 This Hybrid Tea Rose blooms on new wood.
 So in early Spring, you should remove any old or dead canes.

 Cut the canes back by about a third, removing any winter-kill, and cut back any canes that cross.
 Pruning early will promote lots of new growth to insure plenty of beautiful lavender blossoms.

-This Hybrid Tea rose "Blue Moon" looks especially good in large plantings, and can be a bit hard to place them within a bed of mixed plantings.
+This Hybrid Tea rose "Blue Moon" looks especially good in large plantings, but they can be a bit hard to place them within a bed of mixed plantings.

-Cover a fence or trellis with these silvery-lavender blue roses.
-They make nice Pillar roses ,or grown on a lamp post.
+Cover a fence or trellis with these silvery-lavender blue roses, and watch the attention they get!
+They make nice Pillar roses, and are especially nice growing on a lamp post.
 The exotic looking buds open to reveal huge fragrant blooms.

 You will enjoy magnificent displays of these spectacular blooms all season, as the flowers keep coming.